 But new images surfacing on the web this week after the first MacBook Pro with Touch Bar units began reaching the hands of buyers are showing that the Touch Bar models don't follow suit and have SSD storage chips soldered into their logic boards instead.

-Your storage space is used by more than just what you put on your own computer, iPhone, or iPad, and in this piece, we’ll explain how Apple calculates all that storage space that you can never seem to claim on your devices.
+The fact of the matter is, your storage space is used by more than just what you put on your own computer or device, and in this piece, we'll explain how Apple calculates all that storage space that you can never seem to claim on your devices.

-Learn how to format a USB flash drive using the Disk Utility built into your macOS operating system.
-This process also works with external hard drives, internal solid state drives, and any other drive that doesn’t contain your operating system on it.
+In this tutorial, we'll show you how you can format a USB flash drive using the Disk Utility built into your macOS operating system.
+This process also works with external hard drives, internal solid state drives, and any other drive that doesn't contain your operating system on it.

 MacPaw, a fresh, independent developer behind the versatile and powerful CleanMyMac application, today unleashed a major update to CleanMyDrive.

 CleanMyDrive is a free-of-charge Mac utility designed to help reclaim free disk space by cleaning the junk from your internal hard drives and external storage devices such as USB thumb drives, SSDs and more

 The new and much improved CleanMyDrive 2 app boasts a completely redesigned user interface that lets you check disk stats, drag-and-drop files directly to any drive, automatically clean disks after hitting the Eject button and more.